4lwxgithub/LearningJavaScript/README.md

 # LearningJavaScript
-Some simple files that I have used to learn JavaScript
+Some simple files that I have created to learn JavaScript